GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Experiment

-\textbf{Baselines} We compare GILT against a comprehensive set of baselines chosen to represent the key GFM paradigms.
-The competitive landscape differs significantly for each of our three target tasks, so we outline our comparison strategy for each task individually:
+\textbf{Baselines} We compare GILT against a comprehensive set of baselines representing key paradigms.
+The competitive landscape differs significantly for each of our three target tasks, so we outline our comparison strategy individually:

-For \textbf{Node Classification}, we evaluate against two main groups.
-The first group contains our direct few-shot competitors, which are evaluated under the same N-way, K-shot protocol.
-This includes \textbf{Tuning-Based Models} like GCOPE \citep{gcope} and RiemannGFM \citep{riemanngfm}, and \textbf{ICL Models} like OFA \citep{ofa} and GraphAny \citep{graphany}.
-The second group provides broader insights by comparing GILT to a range of LLM-based zero-shot baselines, including GraphGPT \citep{graphgpt}, LLaga \citep{llaga}, ZeroG \cite{zerog}, UniGraph \citep{unigraph}, and GOFA \citep{gofa}, which leverage textual class descriptions that are unavailable in our setting.
-For \textbf{Link Prediction}, established few-shot GFM baselines are less common and face problems on diversed settings with different focus.
-We therefore mainly compare GILT against standard, fully supervised models (GCN \citep{vgae}, GraphSAGE \citep{sage}) trained end-to-end to provide a strong performance anchor, and also include results from the recent TEA-GLM \citep{teagfm} framework, which provides comparison to GFMs.
-For \textbf{Graph Classification}, we compare against available few-shot GFM baselines, including OFA \citep{ofa} and GFT \citep{gft}.
-Details for baseline evaluation are shown in Appendix \ref{app:baseline}.